 Everyone six months of age and older should get a flu shot!
 It is especially important for certain groups to get the shot:

 Pregnant Women.
-Pregnant women are more susceptible to the flu because of changes to their immune system.
+Pregnant women are more susceptible to the flu because of changes in their immune system.
 Since serious illness can lead to hospitalization or even premature labor, it is important to get a flu shot.
 Both mom and baby receive the benefits of the vaccine.
 They are both protected even after delivery.

 Young Children.
 Even in healthy children, the unpredictable nature of the flu virus can cause serious illness.
 There were 105 influenza-associated pediatric deaths during the 2016-2017 flu season, so it is recommended that children six months of age and older receive the vaccine.
 It should also be noted that children who are under five years old are especially susceptible to influenza-related complications.